0

-Virginia Turbett is a music and social photographer who is best known for her photographs of bands, fans, and street culture between 1977 and 1987.
+Virginia Turbett is a music and social photographer best known for her photographs of bands, fans, and street culture between 1977 and 1987.

 In 1977, Virginia was asked by a good friend to photograph The Sex Pistols recording “Pretty Vacant” for Slash Magazine.
 “I had to go to a camera shop on Tottenham Court Rd to get them to change the film for me,”